Last Updated on March 30, 2023 by Jonathan

-Rental car companies are not legally required to run driver record checks, but there are two main schools of thought.
+Nothing requires a rental car company to run driver record checks, but there are two main schools of thought.
 On one hand, some companies use driver record checks as a proactive measure to block the riskiest drivers.
 Other companies don’t bother running driver checks so long as a driver presents a valid license.
-If you have a valid license, the rental car company is largely absolved from responsibility.
+Your valid license generally absolves the rental car company from responsibility.

 The Good news?
 The vast majority of drivers will pass the driver record check.